RetroDECK/ES-DE/THEMES-DEV.md

 * `rotationOrigin` - type: NORMALIZED_PAIR
     - Point around which the text will be rotated.
     - Default is `0.5 0.5`
-* `delay` - type: FLOAT
-    - Delay in seconds before video will start playing.
-During the delay period the game image defined via the `imageMetadata` property will be displayed.
-If that property is not set, then the `delay` property will be ignored.
-    - Default is `0`
 * `path` - type: PATH
     - Path to a video file.
 Setting a value for this property will make the video static, i.e. it will only play this video regardless of whether there is a game video available or not.
 If the `default` property has also been set, it will be overridden as the `path` property takes precedence.
 * `default` - type: PATH